 You can also view what hashtags your child has been surfing through from their account.
 Click on the icon on the bottom of the screen that looks like a snowflake.
 That will bring up a search box with some photos underneath.
 Tap your finger in the search box and another screen will pop up.
 One tab says users and one says hashtags.
 Click the hashtags button and you'll be able to see any searches your child did for a hashtag and then viewed the results for.

 Keep in mind though that the search history can be easily cleared at any time on the options panel.
-Some kids know how to do it, some don't.
-If your child isn't clearing their search history, you may want to not make a big deal of anything you've found in their hashtags unless it really IS a big deal, or you can bet they'll learn how to clear it, LOL.
+Some kids know how to do it; some don't.
+If your child isn't clearing their search history, you may want not to make a big deal of anything you've found in their hashtags unless it really IS a big deal, or you can bet they'll learn how to clear it, LOL.

 HOW TO REPORT CYBERBULLYING ON INSTAGRAM